Costa Rica Guide

 Hopefully there’s a common misconception as part of the name “suicide shower” and it isn’t really suicidal to use one.
 These are a contraption about the size of a coffee can, usually made of white plastic and mounted in place of a shower head.
 “On demand” electric water heaters are safe when installed and used correctly.

-The ground wire and ground fault interrupter receptacles and breakers that prevent shocks are expensive and frequently omitted in Costa Rican installations.
+However…the ground wire and ground fault interrupter receptacles and breakers that prevent shocks are expensive and frequently omitted in Costa Rican installations.
 While it’s disconcerting to stand in a puddle with live electrical wires duct taped to a water pipe we’ve used hundreds over the years and only had one shocking encounter.
-We’ve never heard of a confirmed shower electrocution in Costa Rica.

 It can’t possibly snow in Costa Rica – it’s the tropics